-As the Group is committed to being net zero carbon by 2030, it is important that our financial reporting reflects and supports this goal.
+As the Group is committed to being net zero carbon, it is important that our financial reporting reflects and supports this goal.
 The Board discussed the impact of climate change on the Group's financial reporting and financial statements and it considered the requirement for companies to disclose, on a comply or explain basis, against the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-The Board received updates on the Company's progress against this requirement from our Head of Sustainability.
-More information can be found on page 118.
+The Audit and ESG Committees held a joint meeting to discuss the Company's progress against these requirements and the associated assurance we receive.
+More information can be found on page 185.